T

 landmark

-An awe-inspiring pre-Columbian archaeological site famous for its massive pyramids, including the Pyramid of the Sun and the Pyramid of the Moon.
-It was once one of the largest cities in the ancient world.
+An ancient Mesoamerican city, famous for its massive pyramids, including the Pyramid of the Sun and the Pyramid of the Moon.
+It's a UNESCO World Heritage site and a breathtaking archaeological wonder.

 ~90 min